karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-14.md

 Set a minimum confidence threshold (initially proposed at 0.7) for automated grading decisions.
 Submissions scoring below this threshold will be flagged for human review by expert software architects.

+- Queue System:
+Introduce a message queue (e.g. AWS SQS) to hold submissions flagged for manual review.
+This component will ensure that submissions are processed in a reliable and orderly manner, allowing the system to efficiently manage increased loads.

+- Manual Review Component:
+Develop a dedicated service that manages the manual review workflow.
+This component will:
+  - Auto-assign flagged submissions to available expert reviewers based on their expertise and current workload.
+  - Track the status of each submission throughout the review process.
+  - Provide a user interface for reviewers to submit their evaluations and feedback.

+- Expert/Reviewer Notification System:
+Implement a notification mechanism that alerts expert reviewers when submissions are queued for their attention.
+This will enable timely reviews and improve response times, thereby enhancing the overall efficiency of the grading process.

 - Human-in-the-Loop Review Process:
 Develop a process where expert architects review submissions with low confidence scores.
 This dual-validation system ensures fairness and accuracy, with architects able to utilize AI-generated feedback during their assessments.